NPD Portfolio Management

 For many companies, portfolio management begins and ends with projects underway within their development practices.
 What happens before and after isn’t important.
 Their concern is getting the most from projects under development.
 If you need evidence, look at a few conference presentations or search the web to check it out for yourself.
 It’s a truth that’s hiding in plain sight.

-Those new to product development might assume Portfolio Management is only about development projects following Agile, waterfall or a hybrid approach.
+Many experienced product developers assume Portfolio Management is only about development projects being carried out in an Agile, a waterfall, or a hybrid approach.
 But don’t let this fool you.
 Good NPD & R&D demands more.
-Shifting resources across projects under development is important, but it’s not enough.
+Shifting resources across projects under development is essential, but it’s not enough.

-The bar chart in Figure 2 displays the risk-adjusted peak annual revenue for the projects.
-This is like saying “we expect the sum of the projects that launch that year will have X million in peak revenue.”
+The bar chart in Figure 2 below displays the risk-adjusted peak annual revenue for the projects.
+The bar height represents the total revenue from the projects each year.

-But the sloped line above the bars suggests the NPD financial goal is for more revenue than the portfolio will produce.
+But the sloped line above the bars suggests the NPD financial goal calls for more revenue than the portfolio will deliver.
 There’s a gap between the launch value and the objective.

-In response, management may shift resources to the two near-term projects.
+In response to the gap, management may shift resources to the two near-term projects.
 This resource shift moves the bars to the left, but it also widens the gap in future years.
-The move would trade off long-term results to meet short-term goals.
+The move would trade-off long-term results to meet short-term goals.

-The difficulty for the fictional company is the nature of projects in their development portfolio.
+The difficulty for the imaginary company is the nature of projects in its portfolio.
 They don’t create enough revenue.
 The projects don’t target opportunities that are large enough.
 Management can shift resources across development projects as much as they like, but they’ll never meet the goal.

 The solution calls for leadership to break the pattern.
 It’s shifting resources toward getting better projects out of the Front-end.
-The company’s management can’t fill the gap with the current projects.
-They must find other bigger or better projects.
-The key lesson is that without a productive Front-end, it’s unlikely this company will achieve its NPD objective.
+The answer is not to shuffle resources across projects already underway.
+The company can’t fill the gap with the current projects.
+They must find other, bigger and better projects.

 A problem arises when a Front-end keeps delivering the same project types.
-You may even be numb to this happening.
+Companies even grow numb to this happening.
 You’ll notice it when projects have common characteristics.
 Sure, product ideas might be different.
 But you’ll see a similar opportunity size, a similar degree of newness, and similar competitive alternatives.

-The problem is that portfolio management can’t do anything about the similarity.
-You can turn development projects on and off.
-Or you can shift the resources assigned to each.
-But portfolio management doesn’t create new projects.
+The problem is that portfolio management can’t do anything about the project likenesses.
+Typical portfolio management can turn development projects on and off or shift the resources from one project to another.
+And portfolio management doesn’t create new projects.

 Front-end Freedom, Back-end Tilting

 Front-end independence is empowering.
-But when a company deliberately shifts resources to the Front-end, you’ll see those resources come from development projects.
+But when a company deliberately shifts resources to the front-end, you’ll see those resources come from development projects.
 And if the independence leads to projects that don’t match the portfolio, critical challenges will result.
-So, what’s the recourse to those challenges?
-It’s to move resources to tackle the challenges when the projects try to move through development.
+So, what’s the common recourse to those challenges?
+Unfortunately, it’s to move resources to tackle the challenges when the projects try to move through development.

 Can you see the problem?
-First, shifting resources to a deliberately proactive front-end to create better development projects.
-Then shifting resources back into development to overcome problems stemming from Front-end independence.
-But shifting resources back to development projects undercuts the Front-end.
-This causes future problems in development.
-It’s what’s known as the tilting effect.
+It starts by shifting resources to tackle the mismatch between the front-end’s output and the portfolio’s needs.
+But unless a company has infinite resources, moving resources to the “back-end” undercuts the front-end.
+The resource shift then causes future problems in development, demanding more back-end work.
+This quagmire is a systems dilemma known as the tilting effect.
 And while a leading systems thinker at MIT pointed this out years ago[i], the solution has been elusive.